Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/webrtc.md

     // In case of an offerer
     webRtc.SetRemoteDescription(answerSdp);
     ...
-    // If the connection is established successfully, you'll get notified of WebRTCState.Playing by StateChanged event
+    // If the connection is established successfully, you'll be notified of the WebRTCState.Playing by the StateChanged event
     ```

-9. To get notified of various negotiation states, register event handlers to `PeerConnectionStateChanged`, `SignalingStateChanged`, `IceGatheringStateChanged` and `IceConnectionStateChanged` events:
+9. To be notified of various negotiation states, register event handlers to `PeerConnectionStateChanged`, `SignalingStateChanged`, `IceGatheringStateChanged`, and `IceConnectionStateChanged` events:

     ```csharp
     ...